fiotran/DailySchedule/introduction-to-angular/subscribe-unsubscribe-ondestroy.md

 ## Send values to child component

-Add \[formValues\]="customiseValues" to app-view-plan to pass values to child component
+Add \[formValues\]="customiseValues" to app-view-plan to pass values to the child component

 **...\daily-planner\src\app\activities\activities.component.html**